roothaxor/Python/README.md

-# Pyhon - Cool Stuff
+# Python - Cool Stuff

     DGA_v1.py	~ Python Code From Crypto Virus, a domain generation algo DGA_v2.py	~ Same Work as DGA_v1 but with more powerfull algo